aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-## Low-pass Filtering
+### Low-pass Filtering

 Let's start with the last method in our class, `chebyshev_filter`.
 This is the method that implements the low-pass filter, and we'll see it used twice in this class: the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our waveform.

 `chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array of numerical data representing the signal that we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
 Note the constants `GRAVITY_COEFF` and `SMOOTHING_COEFF` at the top of the class.
 These will be the hashes we'll pass to the `coefficients` parameter.

-TODO: Explain how we choose coefficients.
-Should this go here or in the intro secion?
+TODO: Talk about choosing these specific coefficients?

 The `chebyshev_filter` method returns an array of numerical data representing the signal resulting from low-pass filtering the `input_data` signal using `coefficients`, and low-pass filter formula, $output_{i} = \alpha_{0} * (input_{i} * \beta_{0} + input_{i-1} * \beta_{1} + input_{i-2} * \beta_{2} - output_{i-1} * \alpha_{1} - output_{i-2} * \alpha_{2})$.

 We do this by first instantiating an `output_data` signal array with two 0 values, so that the equation has inital values to work with.
 Then, we loop through the remaining indeces of the `input_data` signal, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.

 The `chebyshev_filter` method is another example of *separation of concerns*.
 We know we'll need to implement a low-pass filter more than once in our code, so we leave the knowledge of how to do that in one method only.
 The rest of our code need only know how to call the method and pass in the appropriate `coefficients` for the `input_data` it needs filtered.
-If there is ever a bug in the filtering code, we only need to fix it in this one place.
+If there is ever a bug in the filtering code, we only need to fix it in the `chebyshev_filter` method.

 Let's take a look at how the rest of the class works, and how it uses `chebyshev_filter`.